Top 10 Tips For Red Hot Video Training

 Make sure spoken descriptions match the actions on the screen:

 Make sure you line up your words with your actions.
-If you go on rambling about other things, you will lose the audience.
+If you go on rambling about other things, you will confuse your viewer.
 Just say the one thing you’re doing.
 Explain why you’re doing it right at the time you are doing it.
-Keep the audience grounded in the action you are taking in that moment, then move to the next.
+Keep the viewer grounded in the action you are taking in that moment, then move to the next.

 Use the mouse to circle important cues or information on the screen: